 Canada’s Black Justice Strategy: Frequently Asked Questions

-This webpage contains answers to frequently asked questions on the development of Canada’s Black Justice Strategy (the Strategy).
+This webpage contains answers to frequently asked questions about Canada’s Black Justice Strategy (the Strategy).

 For additional questions or comments, please contact CBJS-SCJN@justice.gc.ca.
 Media enquiries must be submitted to media@justice.gc.ca.